Local Dentists. Personalised Dental Care.

 • Some people notice temporary swelling or puffiness in their cheeks after surgery.
 This usually subsides within a few days.

-• In rare cases, your face may look slightly less puffy after healing if there is swelling from impacted wisdom teeth.
+• In rare cases, your face may appear slightly less puffy after healing if swelling is caused by impacted wisdom teeth.
 This change happens because inflammation subsides—not because your jawbone or facial structure has changed.

 Your jawline and facial shape are mainly shaped by bone structure, muscle, and fat distribution.
 Wisdom teeth do not influence your facial features or change the shape of your jawline.

-A dry socket happens when the blood clot protecting your healing gum is dislodged or doesn’t form properly.
+A dry socket occurs when the blood clot that protects your healing gum is dislodged or fails to form properly.
 This exposes the underlying bone and nerves, causing noticeable pain a few days after surgery.
-You may also notice a bad taste, unpleasant smell, or throbbing pain near the extraction site.
-Dry sockets are uncommon and manageable, but they may require additional care from your dentist to support healing.
+You may also experience a bad taste, unpleasant smell, or throbbing pain in the area surrounding the extraction site.
+Dry sockets are uncommon and usually managed with professional care if they occur.

 To help prevent a dry socket, avoid smoking, using straws, or spitting forcefully for at least three days after removal.
 We also recommend sticking to soft foods and following all care instructions we give you after your appointment.
 Keeping your mouth clean without disturbing the area is very important.
-If you have questions or something doesn’t feel right, our team is ready to help with support throughout your recovery.
+If you have questions or if something doesn’t feel right, our team is here to guide you through your recovery.

 The cost of wisdom teeth removal depends on several factors, including the complexity of the procedure and your dental needs.
-At our dental clinic, patients receive professional care and transparent pricing information from the beginning.
+At our dental clinic, patients receive clear information about fees, inclusions, and treatment options before proceeding.
 Here’s what you can expect regarding your treatment cost:

-• Final costs depend on individual factors like tooth position and the need for sedation.
+• Final costs depend on individual factors, such as tooth position and the need for sedation.
 Your dentist will provide a detailed quote after your consultation.
+For guidance only, the following fee ranges may apply:

-• Complex Extraction: If the tooth is impacted or requires a surgical approach, the cost typically ranges from $465 to $645 per tooth.
+If the tooth is impacted or requires a surgical approach, fees typically range from $465 to $645 per tooth.

-• Dentist’s Experience: The cost can vary depending on the dentist’s training, experience, and whether the procedure is referred to a specialist.
+The cost can vary depending on the dentist’s training and experience, as well as whether the procedure is referred to a specialist.

+All pricing is indicative only and subject to a personalised treatment plan following clinical assessment.
 You’ll receive a clear treatment plan before your procedure, including expected steps and any clinically relevant information.
-Pricing details will also be explained so that you can feel confident about how your oral health will be managed.
-We aim to offer affordable wisdom teeth removal in Bunbury while maintaining a strong focus on safety and professional care.
+Pricing details will be explained so you can make an informed decision about your care.
+We aim to offer affordable wisdom teeth removal in Bunbury while maintaining adherence to clinical standards.

 Many health funds include cover for oral surgery, including wisdom tooth extraction in Bunbury, depending on your policy level.
 You may need to hold major dental cover or hospital cover to claim for this type of procedure.
-Each fund has its eligibility rules, so it’s important to check your specific policy documents carefully.
-We can help provide an item code so you can confirm your benefits with your health fund directly.
+Each fund has its own eligibility rules, so it’s essential to review your specific policy documents carefully.
+We can help provide an item code so you can confirm your benefits directly with your health fund.

 Out-of-pocket costs may still apply, depending on your waiting periods, limits, and level of dental or hospital cover.
-Before your procedure, we will give you a personalised estimate with the item numbers for your health fund.
-This makes it easier for you to contact your health fund provider and ask about your potential benefit or gap.
+Before your procedure, we will provide you with a personalised estimate with the item numbers for your health fund.
+This makes it easier for you to contact your health fund provider and enquire about your potential benefits or gaps.

 Eversmile Dental offers a range of flexible payment options.
 Our goal is to make dental care accessible and manageable for every budget and lifestyle.